fbpx ...

 Generational Differences in Video Streaming

-Below is the overview of the generation of the users and how they interact with the streaming platforms.
+Below is the overview of the generation of users and how they interact with the streaming platforms.

 Gen Z 57% 38%